Empowering Health Autonomy

 -

-Require all known harms or side effects of any medication or procedure to be made clear to patients including available data of emergency use medications
+All known harms or side effects of any medication or procedure should be made clear to patients including available data on emergency use medications.

-Require drug manufacturers to release ALL studies conducted on a medication not only the studies that have favorable results.
-Enforce FDA rules preventing advertising from making claims about medicines that are unfounded.
+Drug manufacturers should be required to release ALL studies conducted on a medication not only the studies that have favorable results.

 -